The Vidocq Press

 My novels still reflect my love of languages and travelling and so have an international cast of characters and locations.

 I have a photographic eye and this has influenced the very visual way in which I describe places and people.
-My first novel, Joker in the Pack, is a spy novel in which a former student radical in the 1960s, and now a Labour Cabinet Minister, asks to see the file MI5 kept on him at the time.
+My first novel, Joker in the Pack, is a spy novel in which a former student radical in the 1960s, now a Labour Cabinet Minister, asks to see the file MI5 kept on him at the time.
 He immediately receives threatening emails and realises that someone who informed on him in the past will go to any lengths, including murder, to avoid his or her identity being discovered.
-The plot is set in England and in the dramatic city of Prague.
+The intrigue takes place in England and in the dramatic city of Prague.

 There is treachery, murder and romance.
 If you like European detectives such as Aurelio Zen, Guido Brunetti and Salvo Montalbano then I am sure you will love Pierre Rousseau and Antonia Antoniarchis, with their partners Patrick Bruni and Eleni Tsikas.